Explore the suite.

 Press releases.
 Many customers choose to release announcements or news articles when they move to an online check-in system.
 These can be posted on your website or promoted across your social channels.
 Take a look at this example from Columbus Regional Health for inspiration.
 Press releases can also be used to promote any seasonal services you may be offering, or your involvement in upcoming community events.

-Educational content about the benefits of online scheduling.
 To mitigate any confusion around how online check-in works, consider adding a page to your website explaining the benefits to patients, as well as more detailed instructions.
-Here’s an example of a page created by a Clockwise.MD customer.
+Here’s an example of a page created by an Experity Patient Engagement customer.

 A second option is to create an animated video to promote online check-in, which in most cases involves working with an agency or contractor.
 Take a look at this great example from Aurora Health Care for inspiration.